• Don’t hesitate to contact us! 703-299-9898703-574-8059

 • Phone Call Checks

-The terms “Non-Medical Home Care,” “Custodial Care” and “Companion Care” are all used to describe care provided at home by a non-professional.
-Caregivers that provide these types of care are not required to have any specific medical training.
+The terms “Non-Medical Home Care,” “Custodial Care,” and “Companion Care” are all used to describe care provided at home by a non-professional.
+Caregivers who provide these types of care are not required to have any specific medical training.
 At Pavilion Medical Home Care and Staffing, all caregivers are required to have extensive experience providing care, including measuring vital signs, bathing, transferring patients safely from bed to chair and back, and reporting concerning symptoms or changes in behavior/function that may signal that the health condition of the patient has changed.
-“Non-medical,” “custodial’ or “companion care” are usually needed when someone is requiring companionship, a minimal amount of help with managing daily activities and/or to assure safety, such as in the case of someone who might be forgetting to turn off the stove.
+“Non-medical,” “custodial’ or “companion care” are usually needed when someone requires companionship, a minimal amount of help with managing daily activities, and/or to assure safety, such as in the case of someone who might be forgetting to turn off the stove.